adneforslund/BayesClassification/readme.txt

 main.py -h
   -To get help using the program

+main.py -f
+  - Argument to give a pathname to data

 main.py {-tr, --train} -f path/to/DATA/aclImdb/
   - Train the classifier, given a pathname to the top directory containing the train-folder
   - Makes a text-file, that stores the state of the training algorithm and is used for classification